Modern Slavery and Human Trafficking Statement for Financial Year Ending December 31, 2017

 - Global Anti-Slavery and Human Trafficking Policy.
 This policy sets forth our stance on modern slavery and how employees can identify any instances of these practices and where they can report potential non‐compliance.

 - Supplier Code of Conduct.
-This code explains our commitment to ethical workplace practices and sets forth the ethical and legal standards we expect suppliers will adhere to.
+This code explains our commitment to ethical workplace practices and sets forth the ethical and legal standards we expect suppliers will adhere to and is aligned to the Company’s Code of Conduct.
 Suppliers are required to demonstrate that they provide safe working conditions, treat workers with dignity and respect, and act in accordance with all laws and international and organizational standards governing slavery or forced labor (e.g., International Labour Organization).
 Additionally, supplier violations of this code may lead to the termination of the business relationship.

 DUE DILIGENCE & VERIFICATION OF SUPPLY CHAIN RISK